effad/ValidatorFX/README.md

 ```

 The check is declared immediate by this line which means it will be evaluated constantly and `userTextField` will be decorated as soon as the check condition changes.
 Without this line you can validate on submit.
+You may also want to use explicit validation (i.e. a call to `Validator.validate()`)) at first and then switch to immediate mode or use `immediateClear()` which will immediately clear validation / decoration when the user gives input.

 Here's a screenshot of the example in action: